 Areas of research include:

-- Applying proteins directly to the skin to prevent the layers of skin becoming unstuck.
+- Applying proteins directly to the skin to prevent the layers of skin from becoming unstuck.

 - Adding ‘corrected’ copies of certain genes to badly affected areas of skin and try to regulate the production of skin cells.